C-X1/PyFlashAero/README.md

 also the QImage might not support RAW images ...
 )

 For the Preview execute:

-#Wait till the first image shows up, or the console shows your Firmwareversion

 	python3 PyFlashAero.py --card_uri http://192.168.0.17 #The URL of your card
 	                       --ImageViewer     #shows the ImageViewer
 	                       --GUIinstant      #Has to be supplied (currently there is no option on the GUI to start or stop downloading!)
 	                       --folder_remote /DCIM/100EOS5D #The remote folder on your card you want it to look into --folder_local /folder_on_local_disk #The folder where the images should be stored

 	python3 PyFlashAero.py --card_uri http://192.168.0.17 #The URL of your card
 	                       --folder_remote /DCIM/100EOS5D #The remote folder on your card you want it to look into --folder_local /folder_on_local_disk #The folder where the images should be stored